kaikeda/kaikeda/README.md

 - Prioritizing incremental system evolution over full rewrites
 - Aligning product strategy with engineering decisions
 - Applying AI/ML to real-world business constraints
+- The hardest part of AI is not modeling, but defining the right problem under real constraints

 ---